AnthonyCampos123/IOS101-Prework/README.md

 Describe any challenges encountered while building the app.

 First attempt was unsuccessful because XCode was not letting me add multiple labels to the main storyboard file.
-To fix the issue, I created a new project and got XCode working properly.
-When implementing the bonus feature (a button to change the color of the text to a random color) I struggled for a bit but eventually managed to get the button to function as intended.
-It was a learning process, but it helped me better understand UI and connections and become familiar with the Xcode IDE.
+To fix the issue, I created a new project and got Xcode working properly.
+When implementing the bonus feature, I struggled for a bit but eventually managed to get the button to function as intended.
+Overall, it was a learning process which helped me better understand UI and connections and become familiar with the Xcode IDE.

 ## License